 Must-haves: Boat noodles, crab fried rice, coconut ice cream.

 There’s nothing better than a hot bowl of pho on a cold, rainy day.
 BEP’s hearty Vietnamese dishes are a crowd favorite and keep me going back, time and time again.
 The prices are extremely reasonable, and the food comes out piping hot.
+They have a larger space on Wellington Street, and another on Staunton Street.

 Must-haves: beef pho, fish rice paper rolls, calamari cake, beef salad.